KhaelK138/KhaelK138.github.io/markdown/Assembly.md

       - Used to store specific important address pointers
       - `rbp` is the base stack pointer, keeping track of the beginning of the stack
       - `rsp` points to the current location within the stack (the top)
+        - This will be `argc` at the start of execution
       - `rip` is the instruction pointer, showing the location of the next instructions
   - Sub-registers
     - Each register can be divided into sub-registers, which each divide by 2